AdobeDocs/commerce-events/src/pages/events/commands.md

 `--force`, `-f` Forces subscription to the event, even if it hasn't been defined locally.

-`--parent <event code>` Specifies the name of the event to use as the basis of an event rule.
+`--parent=<event code>` Specifies the name of the event to use as the basis of an event rule.
 If you specify this option, you must also specify the `--rules` option.

 `--rules=<field-name>|<operator>|<value>` Defines a rule that will be applied to the subscribed event.
 You can apply multiple rules to an event, but each rule must be defined separately.
 A rule definition must specify the field to be evaluated, an operator, and the value to be evaluated, in that order.
-The field name in a rule definition must match a field specified with the `--fields` option.
+The field name in a rule definition does not have to match a field specified with the `--fields` option.

 ### Example